fahmiauliarahman/sample-midtrans-codeigniter3/README.md

 1. Clone this project using HTTPS or SSH
 2. go to your root project folder
+3. run `composer install on terminal`
-3. edit ` $config['base_url']` with your base url on `application/config/config.php`
+4. edit ` $config['base_url']` with your base url on `application/config/config.php`

-4. edit `$client_key` value and `$serverKey` value on `application/controllers/Welcome.php`
+5. edit `$client_key` value and `$serverKey` value on `application/controllers/Welcome.php`

-5. (optional) You can change or edit the transaction details but never modify the key.
+6. (optional) You can change or edit the transaction details but never modify the key.

-6. Access the project base url on your favorite browser (example: http://localhost/sample-midtrans)
+7. Access the project base url on your favorite browser (example: http://localhost/sample-midtrans)

-7. enjoy.
+8. enjoy.